Human-like object concept representations emerge naturally in multimodal large language models: Methods

-\textbf{Natural Scene Dataset (NSD).} NSD, recognized as the largest neuroimaging dataset linking brain insights with artificial intelligence, involves richly sampled fMRI data from 8 subjects.
+\textbf{Natural Scene Dataset (NSD).} NSD \cite{allen2022massive}, recognized as the largest neuroimaging dataset linking brain insights with artificial intelligence, involves richly sampled fMRI data from 8 subjects.
 Across 30-40 MRI sessions, each subject observed between 9,000-10,000 distinct natural scenes using whole-brain gradient-echo EPI at 1.8 mm isotropic resolution and 1.6 s TR during 7T scanning.
 Image stimuli were drawn from the COCO dataset \cite{lin2014microsoft}, with corresponding captions retrievable using COCO ID.
-To assess the transferability of mental representations from humans and LLMs across datasets, 44 images from the NSD dataset's test set were chosen (because these images were shared by all 8 subjects, and they align with semantic categories in the THINGS database).
-Additionally, fMRI responses linked to these 44 images across all 8 subjects were earmarked for subsequent analysis.\\
+To assess the generalization ability of the low-dimensional embeddings learned from humans and LLMs across datasets, the shared\_1k subset from the NSD were chosen as the test set (because the stimuli in this subset were shared by all 8 subjects).
+Additionally, fMRI responses linked to the shared\_1k stimuli across subjects S1, S2, S5, and S7 were earmarked for subsequent analysis (because subjects S3, S4, S6, and S8 did not complete the full fMRI data acquisition).\\

 \textbf{Sparse Positive Similarity Embedding (SPoSE).} Utilizing the SPoSE approach \cite{zheng2019revealing,hebart2020revealing}, we derived embedding representations for 1,854 objects based on similarity judgment data from LLM and MLLM, respectively.
 The PyTorch implementation for this process can be accessed at \url{https://github.com/ViCCo-Group/SPoSE}.
 Initially, an embedding matrix $\mathbf{X}$ was created with random weights in the range of 0 to 1 across 100 latent dimensions for each object, resulting in a 1854-by-100 matrix.
 Stochastic gradient descent was subsequently applied to fine-tune this embedding matrix using odd-one-out responses.
 The optimization objective function aimed to minimize a combination of cross-entropy loss concerning triplet choice probabilities for all options and an L1-norm on the weights to promote sparsity: